Do you want to allow users to choose between different payment methods on your WordPress website or online store?

 To do that, head over to WPForms » Settings page and click on the ‘Payments’ tab.
 After that, you will need to connect your Stripe account by clicking the ‘Connect with Stripe’ button.

 When you see a green tick mark, it means your Stripe account is now live with WPForms.
-Go ahead and click the ‘Save’ button to store your settings.
+Go ahead and click the ‘Save Settings’ button to store your settings.

 WPForms is now ready to accept credit card payments.